MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### Migration from Jackson to `azure-json`

-Azure client libraries for Java are in the process of migration to [`azure-json`](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/serialization/azure-json) which offers shared primitives, abstractions, and helpers for JSON that does not depend on 3rd party components.
+Azure client libraries for Java are in the process of migration to [`azure-json`](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/serialization/azure-json).
+It does not depend on any 3rd party components and offers shared primitives, abstractions, and helpers for JSON.

-Environments like Apache Spark, apache Flink, or Databricks may bring older versions of `azure-core` (that don't depend on `azure-json` yet).
+Environments like Apache Spark, Apache Flink, or Databricks may bring older versions of `azure-core` (that doesn't depend on `azure-json` yet).
 As a result, when using newer versions of Azure libraries in such environments, you might get errors similar to `java.lang.NoClassDefFoundError: com/azure/json/JsonSerializable`.
 This error could be mitigated by adding explicit dependency on `azure-json`.

 ## Next steps